 Now, there are some instances where it’s impossible to repair the hinge, and you’ll need to look at replacing the hinge instead.
 Replacement hinges for casement windows are widely available and inexpensive.

-How to re-seal a casement window
+How do you re-seal a casement window?

 The seal around the edge of your window contributes enormously to its energy efficiency.
 If yours is damaged, then fixing it should be a priority.
 The stripping might have been pulled away from the corner of the frame, in which case you can address the problem by simply sticking it back into place with a dab of polyurethane sealant.
 On the other hand, repeated cycles of compression and expansion can, over the years, cause the stripping to lose its elasticity.
 When this happens, it’s time to replace it.